hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `disk_size_gb` - (Required) The initial disk size in GB when creating new data disk.

 * `storage_account_type` - (Optional) The storage account type to be used for the data disk.
 If omitted, the default is "Standard_LRS".
 Values are: "Standard_LRS" - The data disk should use standard locally redundant storage.
 "Premium_LRS" - The data disk should use premium locally redundant storage.

 ---

+A `disk_encryption_configuration` block supports the following:

+The disk encryption configuration applied on compute nodes in the pool.
+Disk encryption configuration is not supported on Linux pool created with Virtual Machine Image or Shared Image Gallery Image.

+* `disk_encryption_target` - (Required) On Linux pool, only \"TemporaryDisk\" is supported; on Windows pool, \"OsDisk\" and \"TemporaryDisk\" must be specified.

+---

+An `extensions` block supports the following:

+The virtual machine extension for the pool.
+If specified, the extensions mentioned in this configuration will be installed on each node.

+* `name` - (Required) The name of the virtual machine extension.

+* `publisher` - (Required) The name of the extension handler publisher.The name of the extension handler publisher.

+* `type` - (Required) The type of the extensions.

+* `type_handler_version` - (Optional) The version of script handler.

+* `auto_upgrade_minor_version` - (Optional) Indicates whether the extension should use a newer minor version if one is available at deployment time.
+Once deployed, however, the extension will not upgrade minor versions unless redeployed, even with this property set to true.

+* `settings` - (Optional) JSON formatted public settings for the extension.

+* `protected_settings` - (Optional) The extension can contain either `protected_settings` or `provision_after_extensions` or no protected settings at all.

+* `provision_after_extensions` - (Optional) The collection of extension names.
+Collection of extension names after which this extension needs to be provisioned.

+---

+A `node_placement_configuration` block supports the following:

+Node placement Policy type on Batch Pools.
+Allocation policy used by Batch Service to provision the nodes.
+If not specified, Batch will use the regional policy.

+* `policy` - (Required) The placement policy for allocating nodes in the pool.
+Values are: "Regional": All nodes in the pool will be allocated in the same region; "Zonal": Nodes in the pool will be spread across different zones with the best effort balancing.

+---

+An `os_disk` block supports the following:

+* `ephemeral_os_disk_settings` - (Required) An `ephemeral_os_disk_settings` block defined as follows.

+---

+---